-The 2022 Bonds are being issued to finance improvements to BART facilities authorized under Measure RR and the System Renewal Program (the "Project").
+The 2022D Bonds are being issued to finance improvements to BART facilities authorized under Measure RR and the System Renewal Program (the "Project").
 See Appendix A - "SAN FRANCISCO BAY AREA RAPID TRANSIT DISTRICT FINANCIAL AND OPERATING INFORMATION - BART FINANCINGS AND CAPITAL PROGRAMS - System Renewal Program and System Reinvestment Program."
-Proceeds will be applied to (i) finance the Project, (ii) pay a portion of debt service on the 2022 Bonds through August 1, 2022, including the debt service in full on the 2022D-2 Bonds, and (iii) pay costs of issuance of the 2022 Bonds.
+Proceeds will be applied to (i) finance the Project, (ii) pay all or a portion of debt service on the 2022D Bonds through August 1, 2022,^{} including the debt service in full on the 2022D-2 Bonds, and (iii) pay costs of issuance of the 2022D Bonds.
 See "ESTIMATED SOURCES AND USES OF FUNDS."
-Proceeds of the 2022 Bonds deposited into the Project Fund may be invested in any investments permitted by the District's investment policy or in Investment Securities as such term is defined in the Trust Agreement.
-See Appendix H - "SUMMARY OF CERTAIN

-PROVISIONS OF THE TRUST AGREEMENT" herein.
-Other funds held by the Trustee will be invested by the Trustee at the direction of the District in Investment Securities as such term is defined in the Trust Agreement.
+Proceeds of the 2022D Bonds deposited into the Project Fund may be invested in any investments permitted by the District's investment policy or in Investment Securities as such term is defined in the Measure RR Trust Agreement.
+See Appendix H - "SUMMARY OF CERTAIN PROVISIONS OF THE TRUST AGREEMENTS" herein.
+Other funds held by the Trustee will be invested by the Trustee at the direction of the District in Investment Securities as such term is defined in the Measure RR Trust Agreement.